A construction of antisymmetric modular forms for Weil representations: Introduction

 \section{Introduction}

 This note is an extended version of chapter 7 of the author's dissertation and is in some sense a continuation of \cite{W}.
-Its purpose is to give formulas for a spanning set of vector-valued cusp forms with rational Fourier coefficients for the (dual) Weil representation $\rho^*$ attached to a finite quadratic module $(A,Q)$ which are antisymmetric under the action of $-I \in SL_2(\mathbb{Z})$.
+Its purpose is to give formulas for a spanning set of vector-valued cusp forms with rational Fourier coefficients for the (dual) Weil representation $\rho^*$ attached to a finite quadratic module $(A,Q)$ which are antisymmetric under the action of $-I \in \mathrm{SL}_2(\mathbb{Z})$.
 Equivalently the weight $k$ of these cusp forms is such that $k + \mathrm{sig}(A,Q)/2$ is odd, where $\mathrm{sig}(A,Q)$ is the signature of $(A,Q)$. \\

 Bases of modular forms with rational coefficients are known to exist due to the work of McGraw \cite{Mc}.
 On the other hand, all algorithms to compute such bases in the literature that the author is aware of (e.g. \cite{R}, \cite{W}) assume that $k + \mathrm{sig}(A,Q) / 2$ is even.
 Computing antisymmetric modular forms has received less attention; the first effective formula to compute the space of Eisenstein series in antisymmetric weights for arbitrary $(A,Q)$ was given in \cite{Sch}.
-The computation of cusp forms here complements this. \\
+The computation of cusp forms here complements this.
+The most important application of antisymmetric vector-valued modular forms is that they are mapped to orthogonal modular forms under the additive theta lift (of Gritsenko, Kudla, Oda, Rallis-Schiffmann and many others).